Sustainability Report

 - ✓Customer Communication: Whenever SVHCs are detected above regulatory thresholds, customers are informed transparently in compliance with REACH Article 33.

-- ✓Preventive Material Selection: In cooperation with suppliers, Reynders promotes the use of low-migration inks, BPA-free coatings, and solvent-free adhesives to reduce chemical risks.
+- ✓Preventive Material Selection: In cooperation with suppliers, Reynders label printing promotes the use of low-migration inks, BPA-free coatings, and solvent-free adhesives to reduce chemical risks.

 - ✓Awareness and Continuous Improvement: Technical and procurement teams receive regular REACH and SVHC training to ensure understanding of new regulatory developments.